vidjil/vidjil/doc/server.md

-If you do not have access to `hub.docker.com` on your server, then you should pull and extract the image onto a machine that does, send it to your server with your favourite method, and finally import the image on the server.
+If you do not have access to `hub.docker.com` on your server, then you should pull and extract the image onto a machine that does, send it to your server with your favorite method, and finally import the image on the server.

 Extract:

 ``` sh
 docker save -o <output_file> vidjil/server[:<version>] vidjil/client[:<version>]
 ```

 Import:

 ```sh
 docker load -i <input_file>
 ```